orbit-mvi/orbit-mvi/orbit-2-core/README.md

 - `transform` and `transformX` calls execute in an `IO` thread so as not to block the Orbit [Container](src/main/java/com/babylon/orbit2/Container.kt) from accepting further events.
-- Updates delivered via `Container.stateStream` and
-  `Container.sideEffectStream` come in on the main coroutine dispatcher if installed, with the default dispatcher as the fallback.
-However, the connection to the stream has to be manually managed and cancelled.

 ## Error handling